Skip to Main Content

 https://ejwl.idm.oclc.org/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=syh&AN=122323003&site=eds-live

 Some databases do no provide the proxy URL in their link, so you will have to paste it in front of the permalink.
-If you need more information on permalinks, please contact Caitlin Rookey (x4815)

-Repeated use on Blackboard
+Repeated Use on Canvas

 Multiple uses of the same document weigh against fair use.
 If repeated use is expected, faculty and staff are advised to contact the rights holder and seek out the appropriate permission.
-Sample letters can be found on the Permission page.

 Please note that obtaining publisher permissions is a process that can take up to four weeks.
 Therefore, faculty and staff are encouraged to plan accordingly.